El Escurial

 Alikander99

-13-Aug-22 -I might be biased because i happen to live in San Lorenzo de El Escorial (the town which was founded during the construction of the monastery) but I thought I might as well give my POV.
+Spain - 13-Aug-22 -I might be biased because i happen to live in San Lorenzo de El Escorial (the adjacent town) but I thought I might as well give my POV.

-First off the place IS HUGE.
-It's said to be the biggest renacentist complex in the world and It's likely the biggest granite structure.
+First off the place is HUGE.
+It's said to be the biggest renacentist complex in the world and It may be the biggest granite structure.
 It was Built in the 16th century by order of Philip II, during the heyday of the spanish empire and the counter reformation.
-It houses the Royal mausoleum and an espectacular collection of paintings.
+It houses the Royal mausoleum and a spectacular collection of paintings.

-Second, most you cannot visit, perhaps for the best as It would take a full day.
+Second, most you cannot visit.
 The Monastery is divided into quarters only two of which are open to visits, the other two being an active school and a eclesiastical residence.
-Apart from that, UNESCO also protects several sites you cannot visit, like the underground passages, the fire prevention system, the orchards and the piscifactories.
+Apart from the monastery, UNESCO also protects several sites you cannot visit, like the underground passages, the fire prevention system, the orchards and the piscifactories.
 At the time of its completion this was one of the most technologically impressive palaces in Europe.
 Its monstruous proportions were meant to reflect the power and devoutness of the Habsburg monarchy.

 So now...what CAN you visit?
 Well, the exterior, the basilica, the library, the Royal residences, the mausoleum and a bit of the in between.

 The exterior is sober, not to say almost devoid of decoration.
-I personally find the style unappealing, though from afar the views are quite fantastic.
-The style IS very relevant though, as It kickstarted herrerian architecture (after the main architect of the monastery), which characterised by Its grand and sober nature.
+I personally find the style unappealing, though from afar the views are quite good (I recommend going to the herreria to take some photos).
+The style of the building is called herrerian (after the main architect of the monastery) and it's considered the last an most unique stage of spanish renaissance.
+The style is characterised by Its grand and sober nature.

-The basilica follows the same style.
-Grand and very sober to the point of being cold and even uncomfortable.
-The altar IS worth a close inspection, but overall, It doesn't offer much.
+The basilica is effectively grand and sober to the point of being cold and even uncomfortable.
+The altar is worth a close inspection, but overall, It doesn't offer much.

-The real highlight of your visit Will probably be the Royal residences.
-The spanish king's were great patrons of the arts and the monastery houses one of their finest collections.
-Many of the highlights have been moved to the Prado Museum, but the monastery still houses a very impressive collection, which is mostly housed in the Habsburg residence.
-The decoration IS not very flashy, following the Habsburg aesthetic, though It's nontheless quite unique and interesting to see.
+The real highlight of your visit will probably be the Royal residences.
+The spanish kings were great patrons of the arts and the monastery housed one of their finest collections.
+Many of the highlights have been moved to the Prado Museum, but the monastery still has a very impressive collection, which is mostly portrayed in the Habsburg residence.
+The decoration IS not very flashy, following the Habsburg aesthetic, though It's nontheless quite unique for a Royal residence.
 The hall of battles IS probably the highlight in terms of decoration.
+A huge gallery showing off the victories of the spanish empire.

 The bourbon Palace has been closed for quite some time but It's finally open.
 Good thing because it's a real treat.
 The highlight is, without a doubt, the impressive tapestry collection, which covers every square inch of the walls.
-Many illustruous tapestry makers participated.
-Goya himself made Many of them.
+Many illustruous tapestry makers participated in the making.
+Goya himself made Many of them when he worked in the Royal tapestry factory.
 It's overall a Welcome change of aesthetics to the sober Habsburg palace.

-If not fascinating these two palaces are at least very unique, and very different to the standard baroque Palace you find everywhere in Europe.
+If not fascinating these two palaces are at least quite unique, and very different to the standard baroque Palace you find everywhere in Europe.

 The library (at least the part you can visit) IS small, but pretty impressive.
 I advice taking a look at the beautifuly decorated muslim manuscripts.
 The Monastery houses a far bigger, though inaccesible, collection of books, botanical specimes and macabre oddities as Philip V was a great fan of them.